w3c/wot-thing-description/proposals/manegiable-aff-data-mapping/proposal.md

           "messageSchema": {
             "type": "object",
             "properties": {
-              // User may choose to full specify the payload schema or just the part they want to map "value": { "type": "number", "variable": "propXValue" }
+              // User may choose to fully specify the payload schema or just the part they want to map "value": { "type": "number", "variable": "propXValue" }
             }
           }